-Diving with the Nautilus fleet is all about the local wildlife; as such, the trips are scheduled to follow the natural rhythms of migration, breeding and calving which bring massive visitors to Baja California.
+Diving with the Nautilus fleet is all about the local wildlife; as such, the trips are scheduled to follow the natural rhythms of migration, breeding, and calving, which bring massive visitors to Baja California.
 Respect for these visitors, be they giant manta rays, humpback whales, whale sharks, or great whites, is a priority for the Nautilus team.
-To help you get the most out of your wildlife encounters, and to make sure the wildlife benefit from you, Nautilus liveaboards teach “Manta 101”, shark behavior, manta ID, and other conservation-friendly topics.
-The Nautilus fleet further contributes to conservation by protesting against shark finning (see the “No Soup” underwater photograph on their blog) and identifying the great white sharks of Guadalupe.
+To help you get the most out of your wildlife encounters and ensure the wildlife benefit from you, Nautilus liveaboards teach “Manta 101”, shark behavior, manta ID, and other conservation-friendly topics.

-You’ll do an average of four dives a day, as well as an optional night dive and night snorkel on Socorro itineraries.
+You’ll do an average of four dives a day and an optional night dive and night snorkel on Socorro itineraries.
 (The night snorkel uses floodlights to attract silky sharks!)
 All of the Nautilus vessels are rebreather-friendly, and the Nautilus Under Sea Liveaboard offers full service for oxygen, nitrox, and rebreathers.
-The Nautilus fleet maintains a storm policy to ensure that bad weather won’t ruin your trip; see the website for more details about options.
+The Nautilus fleet maintains a storm policy to ensure bad weather won’t ruin your trip; see the website for more details about options.

 Nautilus Vessels and Destinations

-Baja California lies on Mexico’s Pacific coast, just south of the United States border; it’s extremely accessible, but still a world away.
+Baja California lies on Mexico’s Pacific coast, just south of the United States border; it’s extremely accessible but still a world away.
 The Nautilus fleet has made the area its own, encouraging customers to connect personally with the wildlife and landscapes of the region, including top-class wineries and the mystical Sonoran desert.
 Nautilus lovingly maintains three steel-hulled motor yachts to traverse Baja’s incredible waters, and they undergo regular refits and renovations.
 The Nautilus Explorer Liveaboard, their flagship vessel, was custom-built in 2000 to carry 25 passengers.
 The Nautilus Belle Amie Liveaboard is the biggest vessel, carrying 28 to 32 passengers with a bit of extra luxury.
 The Nautilus Under Sea Liveaboard was the Cocos Island-based Undersea Hunter in a former life, and the ship carries a worldwide fan base.
-All three vessels are fitted with state of the art open ocean satellite systems.
-Besides the obvious safety benefit of this infrastructure, guests can enjoy internet and data on all boats.
+The Nautilus Gallant Lady liveaboard is spacious and comfortable and, from May to October, is based in the northern Sea of Cortez at Bahia de Los Angeles, where whale sharks are often seen.
+From September to December, the boat moves south to the Cabo Pulmo marine park, known as a 'mini-Galapagos.'
+All four vessels are fitted with state-of-the-art open ocean satellite systems.
+Besides the obvious safety benefit of this infrastructure, guests can enjoy the internet and data on all boats.
 Each vessel holds a range of staterooms and suites on various floors.
-The most luxurious have their own living rooms and windows, but all are beyond comfortable, with plush beds, high-quality sheets, and ensuite bathrooms.
+The most luxurious have their living rooms and windows, but all are beyond comfortable, with plush beds, high-quality sheets, and ensuite bathrooms.

-Socorro Island is the most famous land mass of the volcanic Revillagigedos archipelago and it attracts enormous marine life.
+Socorro Island is the most famous volcanic Revillagigedos archipelago land mass, attracting enormous marine life.
 The local chevron and jet-black mantas are famous for making eye contact with divers and hovering below or alongside them.
-You’ll also find 10 kinds of shark (hammerheads, silkies, whale sharks, white tips, silvertips, Galapagos, and others) and migrating humpback whales.
+You’ll also find 10 kinds of sharks (hammerheads, silkies, whale sharks, white tips, silver tips, Galapagos, and others) and migrating humpback whales.
 Unless there’s ash in the water from volcanic activity, visibility is 70 to 100 feet, perfect for experiencing some of the best big-animal encounters in the world.